-While scientists are still understanding exactly how the ECS affects memory, but it’s become increasingly clear that it does.
+While scientists are still understanding exactly how the ECS affects memory, it’s become increasingly clear that it does to some extent.

 But beyond that, both endogenous and exogenous cannabinoids seem to have varied effects on the different phases of memory, which are: